 - 1. You must be a U.S. citizen or eligible non-citizen (have an alien registration number). - 2.
 You must have a high school diploma or its equivalent (ex., GED).
 Homeschooled students must have officially completed their program. - 3.
 You must be enrolled as a regular student in an eligible degree program. - 4.
-You must not be in default of any previous student loans.

-- 5. You must maintain satisfactory academic progress in your degree program. - All male students must register with Selective Service or be exempt from doing so. - 7.
+You must not be in default of any previous student loans or owe a repayment on federal grants. - 5.
+You must maintain satisfactory academic progress in your degree program. - 6.
+All male students must register with Selective Service or be exempt from doing so. - 7.
 You must not have been convicted of possession or sale of illegal drugs for an offense that occurred while you were receiving federal financial aid.
 More information regarding this requirement is available at the Financial Aid page of www.canton.edu.